drcarenhan/COMP90042_2024/README.md

 **Project Rules**

 You MUST follow the rules below.
 If not, your project submission will NOT be marked.
-1) You can use the NER model with different types of sequence model, such as RNN, LSTM, Bi-LSTM, GRU, Bi-GRU, Transformer, even PLM or LLM, etc. However, you MUST NOT directly use the existing state-of-the-art (SOTA) architecture as it is but need to modify it and propose your own model.
+1) You can must modify the Transformer model with different types of sequence models, such as RNN, LSTM, Bi-LSTM, GRU, Bi-GRU, Transformer, even PLM or LLM, etc. However, you MUST NOT directly use the existing state-of-the-art (SOTA) architecture as it is but need to modify it and propose your own model.
 For example, you MUST NOT directly use the SOTA model (i.e. BERT) without any modification.

-2) You can use any pretrained model or large langauge model from any sources but MUST NOT fine-tune it
+2) You MUST NOT use any pretrained model weights or large language model weight from any sources, and MUST NOT fine-tune it; You can use pretrained language models or word embeddings.

-3) The model described in the report MUST NOT be different from the submitted code and running log in the submitted ipynb file.
+3) The model described in the report MUST NOT differ from the submitted code and running log in the submitted ipynb file.

-4) You can use packages or code from the Workshops.
-If you use/refer any other package or code, please put the reference at the bottom of the code.
+4) You can use packages or code from the Courses (except pretrained models).
+If you use/refer to any other package or code, please put the reference at the bottom of the code.
 Otherwise, it will be considered as plagiarism.

-5) You MUST NOT submit the prediction result (to the kaggle leaderboard) that is not produced from your code
+5) You MUST NOT submit the prediction result (to the codalab leaderboard) that is not produced from your code

 6) Your code MUST NOT use any rule(or condition)-based techniques in the model.

-7) You MUST NOT use any testing data when you train your NER model.
-You are allowed to use only training and validation set that are provided
+7) You MUST NOT use models that cannot be run on Colab (e.g. very large models that don’t fit on the GPU on Colab)

 8) You MUST use the given code template.

-9) You MUST use only given training, validate, test dataset for training and testing.
+9) You MUST train your system using only the provided data, which includes a training, a development and a test set; see the instructions in “Datasets” below for information on their format and usage.

-10) The code (that you produced) MUST

 **Useful Notes**
 1) Please refer to lecture notes, workshop materials, and resources that are covered.

-2) Please proceed your own way if we do not specify it in the assignment specification.
+2) Please proceed your way if we do not specify it in the specification.

 <br/>